This blog may contain affiliate links. Read our disclosure policy for more info.

 September is the perfect time to visit the Banff Upper Hot Springs.
 The hot spring closes in October for a couple of weeks each year, but they are open the entire month of September.
 Not to mention, visiting the hot spring with the cool temperatures in September (but not too cold!) makes a hot soak even more enjoyable!

 One of the things I love most about the Banff Hot Springs is how accessible they are for everyone.
-The hot springs are easy to get to (only a couple of minutes from the center of town) and very affordable.
-At only $8.30 CAD per adult and $24.50 for a family, even those on a tight budget can enjoy one of the best Banff attractions.
+The hot springs are easy to get to (only a couple of minutes from the center of town) and pretty affordable.
+It’s $16.50 CAD per adult and $53 CAD for a family, so even those on a tighter budget can enjoy one of the best Banff attractions.

-These hot springs can get very busy though.
+As one of the most popular Alberta hot springs, they can get very busy though.
 If you want to visit with fewer people, I recommend going later on in the evening when all of the tour groups have left.
-The Banff Hot Springs are open until 10 pm (11 pm during the summer), the later you go the fewer people will be there!
+The Banff Hot Springs are open until 10 pm (11 pm during the summer in Banff), the later you go the fewer people will be there!
+Be sure to check their hours before you go as they do change seasonally.

 7. Wander Banff Ave